 Recently, I had the pleasure of a follow-up conversation with The Autism Dad, Rob Gorksi.
-Rob and I spoke about my family’s experience with COVID, about the judgement and negative comments families impacted by autism often receive, how to address them, the danger of eloping for children on the spectrum, some of the new services being offered by Collaborative Corner for Exceptional Children, and more.
+In our discussion we talked about my family’s experience with COVID and how families impacted by autism often receive judgmental comments from others!
+We also discussed some new services offered through Collaborative Corner that might be beneficial for your exceptional needs child.

 In this short video, I share 5 simple activities to improve play skills in children on the autism spectrum and why this it is so important to build these play skills.Continue reading 5 Tips To Promote Play For Children With Autism